Pittsburgh vs. Miami College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Pittsburgh Panthers vs. Miami Hurricanes college football matchup on October 30, 2021.

-The No. 17 Pittsburgh Panthers (6-1, 0-0 ACC) are massive, 10-point favorites at home at Heinz Field against the Miami Hurricanes (3-4, 0-0 ACC) on Saturday, October 30, 2021.
-Both teams feature high-powered passing attacks, with the Panthers seventh in passing yards per game, and the Hurricanes 22nd.
-The point total is 61.
+The No. 17 Pittsburgh Panthers (6-1, 0-0 ACC) are 9-point favorites at home at Heinz Field against the Miami Hurricanes (3-4, 0-0 ACC) on Saturday, October 30, 2021.
+Both squads have strong passing games, with the Panthers seventh in passing yards per game, and the Hurricanes 22nd.
+A 61.5-point over/under is set for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .